ksalzke/completed-task-report-omnifocus-plugin/README.md

 # Installation & Set-Up

+**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 **Important note: for this plug-in bundle to work correctly, my [Function Library for OmniFocus](https://github.com/ksalzke/function-library-for-omnifocus) is currently also required and needs to be added to the your OmniFocus plug-in folder separately.**

 1. Click on the green `Clone or download` button above to download a `.zip` file of all the files in this GitHub repository.